Cipe Pineles: Career

 Pineles was also the illustrator for Marjorie Hillis' best-selling book "Live Alone and Like It," published by The Bobbs-Merrill Company in 1936.

 Achievements and awards

 Pineles' essay about her journey from Austria immigrating to the United States won an award from The Atlantic Monthly.

 Pineles repeatedly broke the glass ceiling in the design field.
-She became the first female member of the Art Directors Club in 1943 after being nominated for 10 years and was the first woman inducted into Art Directors Club Hall of Fame in 1975.
+She became the first female member of the Art Directors Club in 1943 after being nominated for 10 years and was the second woman inducted into Art Directors Club Hall of Fame in 1975.
 In 1955, she became the first and, until 1968, only female member of the Alliance Graphique Internationale.

 In 1984, she was honored by the Society of Publication Designers with Herb Lubalin Award.
 Pineles received the AIGA Medal in 1996.

 Leave Me Alone with the Recipes

 As a personal project, Pineles wrote and illustrated a sketchbook of Eastern European Jewish recipes, completing a manuscript in 1945.
 According to Pineles, most of the recipes in the book were passed down by her mother, Bertha Pineles, who appears as a gray-haired woman in several illustrations.
 "I think it was a way of celebrating the background of the family... bringing with them some of what they had had in Europe," said Carol Burtin Fripp, Pineles' daughter.
 The manuscript was bought by a collector at an estate sale and was eventually found by illustrator Wendy MacNaughton at an antiquarian book fair in San Francisco.
 MacNaughton and magazine editor Sarah Rich purchased the manuscript with writer Maria Popova and design writer Debbie Millman and spent three years researching Pineles, interviewing old colleagues and members of Pineles' family, searching Pineles' archives at the Rochester Institute of Technology, and recreating all of the recipes.
 The book was published as Leave Me Alone with the Recipes by Bloomsbury USA on October 17, 2017.

 The published version (edited by MacNaughton, Rich, Popova and Millman) contains all of Pineles' hand-lettered and hand-painted recipes and includes essays of Pineles' life and career, with contributions from food critic Mimi Sheraton (who worked with Pineles at Seventeen), design writer Steven Heller, graphic designer Paula Scher (who knew Pineles), and Maira Kalman.
 While researching, Rich recreated all of the written recipes and, with cook Christian Reynoso, modernized some of the recipes presented in the final section of the book.
 The modernized recipes are meant to be more accessible to modern cooking methods and ingredients and to fill in for the experience cooks were expected to know with the original recipes.
 On the book, Rich said, "The aim was to tell her story, show her artwork, and emphasize the food."